 \subsection{Incorporating Our Proposal with Latest Data Augmentations and Regularization}

-\paragraph{Combining DiffAug} We first incorporate DiffAug \cite{zhao2020diffaugment}, as a representative of latest data-level augmentation, into our proposal and show the complementary gains.
+\paragraph{Combining DiffAug.} We first incorporate DiffAug \cite{zhao2020diffaugment}, as a representative of the latest data-level augmentation, into our proposal and show the complementary gains.
 We conduct experiments on the class-conditional BigGAN and unconditional SNGAN models with CIFAR-10 and CIFAR-100.
-For BigGAN, we utilize $100\%,20\%,10\%$ data to locate GAN tickets; and we then training them with data-level DiffAug, or with both DiffAug and feature-level AdvAug, as shown in Table~\ref{tab:cifar}.
-Consistent observations can be drawn: \underline{\textit{First}}, similarly to our previous observations on AdvAug, DiffAug also shows to contribute more when the training data becomes more limited; \underline{\textit{Second}}, combining DiffAug and AdvAug improves over either alone, and leads to the best results across all cases.
+For BigGAN, we utilize $100\%,20\%,10\%$ data to locate GAN tickets; then we train them with data-level DiffAug, or with both DiffAug and feature-level AdvAug, as shown in Table~\ref{tab:cifar}.
+Consistent observations can be drawn: \underline{\textit{First}}, similar to our previous observations on AdvAug, DiffAug also shows to contribute more when the training data becomes more limited; \underline{\textit{Second}}, combining DiffAug and AdvAug improves over either alone, and leads to the best results across all cases.

-\paragraph{Combining Other Data Augmentations and Regularization} We then extend our combination study to other recent data augmentation and regularization approaches, e.g., ADA \citep{karras2020training} and $R_{\mathrm{LC}}$ \cite{tseng2021regularizing}.
+\paragraph{Combining Other Data Augmentations and Regularization.} We then extend our combination study to other recent data augmentation and regularization approaches, e.g., ADA \citep{karras2020training} and $R_{\mathrm{LC}}$ \cite{tseng2021regularizing}.
 Experiments are conducted on CIFAR-100 with StyleGAN-V2 backbone, and results are collected in Table~\ref{tab:ada_styleganv2}.
 We observe that plugging in either ADA~\citep{karras2020training} or DiffAug~\cite{zhao2020diffaugment} into our framework could improve sparse GAN winning tickets, and the gain is also enlarged when ADA is combined with AdvAug.
 Regard to $R_{\mathrm{LC}}$\footnote{\citep{tseng2021regularizing} advocates the best-performing configuration is ADA+$R_{\mathrm{LC}}$, with FID $13.01$ on $10\%$ data of CIFAR-100.}, it is less effective combined with other augmentations.

 Taking above together, it has been clearly shown that our proposal is orthogonal to those existing efforts and is of independent merit.
 Moreover, combing them would lead to more powerful pipelines for data-efficient GAN training.